lp-wan/datamodel/draft-toutain-schc-access-control-00.md

 --- abstract

 The framework for SCHC defines an abstract view of the rules, formalized with through a YANG Data Model.
-In its original description rules are static and share by 2 entities.
+In its original description rules are static and share by 2 end-points.
 The use of YANG authorizes rules to be uploaded or modified in a SCHC instance and leads to some possible attacks, if the changes are not controlled.
-This document summarizes some possible attacks and define augmentation to the existing Data Mode, to restrict the changes in the rule.
+This document defines a threat model, summarizes some possible attacks and defines augmentation to the existing Data Mode in order to restrict the changes in the rule, and therefore the impact of possible attacks.

 --- middle